ARCHIVE

 2017 | American Democracy

-The 2017 Champlain Institute: American Democracy, will focus on the state of American Democracy, the Constitution, and our collective future in these United States.
-Jeffrey Rosen will curate the 2017 Champlain Institute.
-Rosen is a professor of law at The George Washington University Law School and commentator on legal affairs.
-Since 2013, he has served as the president and CEO of the National Constitution Center in Philadelphia.
+The 2017 Champlain Institute: American Democracy, focused on the state of American Democracy, the Constitution, and our collective future in these United States.
+Jeffrey Rosen, a professor of law at The George Washington University Law School and commentator on legal affairs, curated the 2017 Champlain Institute.
+For over a decade Rosen served as the president and CEO of the National Constitution Center in Philadelphia.
 He has been described as "the nation's most widely read and influential legal commentator."